WNC RIBN Program

 Admission is based on the following criteria:

-• Applicants will apply to the Community College first and once accepted they will be given a RIBN-specific link to apply to WCU.
+- Applicants will apply to the Community College first and once accepted they will be given a RIBN-specific information for applying to WCU.

 Students must apply first through the Community College RIBN Program.
 For more details, please contact one of the RIBN Student Success Advocates listed under Contact Information below.